-You’ve got so many amazing e-commerce tools at your fingertips that can automate time consuming processes, improve efficiency and help you provide a customer experience so delightful that even the Inbound team at HubSpot would be little proud of you.
+You’ve got so many amazing e-commerce tools at your fingertips that can automate time consuming processes, improve efficiency and help you provide a customer experience so delightful that even the Inbound team at HubSpot would be a little proud of you.
 Use them.

 3. Relationship building

 Relationships are everything.
 It’s how you get customers, gain partners and entice investors.
 It’s how you market yourself and grow your business.

 Building strong relationships with customers is key to success.
 I’m about to drop a truth bomb here.
 Listening is really, really important.
 Never heard that one before, right?
 Bear with me.

 The difference between listening and waiting to talk